Finding childcare when you are the full-time carer of a child

 Good quality early years education is proven to support children’s development.

-Childminder.
-Childminders look after children under 12 in their own home.
+Childminder: Childminders look after children under 12 in their own home.
 They offer a family environment.
-Childminders also often offer school pick ups.
-Childminders charge on average £3.84 per hour.
+Many childminders also offer school pick ups.
+Childminders charge an average of around £4.00 an hour but this varies in different parts of the country.
 Childminders need to be registered with Ofsted.
-This will guarantee they have undertaken training and meet certain standards, such as looking after a limited number of children and providing adequate facilities.
+This guarantees they have undertaken training and meet certain standards, such as looking after a limited number of children and providing adequate facilities.
 They will also be inspected regularly to make sure they comply with those standards.

-Nursery.
-Nurseries cater for babies up to children of school age.
+Nursery: Nurseries cater for babies up to children of school age.
 There is often a waiting list.
 The typical cost of a full-time day nursery place is £177 a week for a child younger than two, and £110 for a child of three (taking into account the 15 hours free nursery education) though this varies a great deal in different areas.
-Many operate different price bands according to your income.
+Some nurseries operate different price bands according to your income.
 Find more information here.

-Nanny.
-A nanny will offer you lots of flexibility and can be a great arrangement if you have irregular hours (for example if you work in the evenings).
-Nannies cost between £150 and £400 a week depending on their duties and whether they “live in” or not.
+Nanny: A nanny will offer you lots of flexibility and can be a great arrangement if you have irregular hours (for example if you work in the evenings).
+However, nannies are usually the most expensive form of childcare.
+If you take on a nanny you may be legally classed as their employer.
+Find more information about your responsibilities here.
 Many nannies are not registered with Ofsted.
-Registered nannies are usually more expensive, but will have a paediatric first aid diploma and liability insurance.
-As their employer, you must pay an Ofsted registered nanny’s income tax and national insurance.
-On the other hand, you will be able to use childcare vouchers to pay for the care.
+Registered nannies are usually more expensive, but must have undertaken certain training and have liability insurance.
+Childcare vouchers can be used to pay a nanny who is registered with Ofsted.

-For how to find a nanny go to: http://www.babycentre.co.uk/baby/workandchildcare/whatnannydoes/
+For information on how to find a nanny, click here.

 What childcare is available for school age children?